 All visitors must first report to, and sign in at, the front office and wear a visitor's badge before going to other parts of the building.
-The front desk will make a copy of the person ID and it will be placed in the student's folder, if necessary.
+All visitors must present their legal ID and be scanned through our safety screener (Raptor).
 In accordance with school safety guidelines, parent visitors for meetings will have a staff member escort them while on campus.
 Any lunch or student supplies must be delivered to the front office to be collected by students.
-Parents may also signout students to have lunch off-campus (time out of class with be recorded as an absence).
+Parents may also sign-out students to have lunch off-campus (time out of class with be recorded as an absence).
 Parents may not order and send food through any delivery service (Uber Eats, Door Dash, etc.).
 Additionally, parent shadowing is not a strategy used at RCSA.
 For feedback about your child's progress, please contact the grade level Team Leader or teacher for a parent conference.